MSauermilch/StrangerMatch/README.md

 This file is where our app gathers our data from our form and from our stored data (Strangers.js).
 Our Users score is then compaired to our stored scores and returns a compatiable match.

 Finally a footstrap modal pops up to display your match!
-There is an added feature to send a wave to your match.
-Althought a nice touch, sorry to say it is not yet fully functional.
+Currently the server will only take in one submit.

+Futur Features:

+* Send a wave to matched Stranger.
+* Write New Users in DB to be stored.

 I hope yall enjoy!
 Feel free to play around with it.